arjitDaff/user_seed_service/README.md

 2. Open terminal from the root folder and execute the command to build application image locally:
 `docker build -t user_seed_service .`

-3. Run command to start the application: ` docker-compose up`
+3. Run command to start the application: `docker compose up`
 4. The application would be up and running on the specified port.
 `http://localhost:3000`